Task 02 - Create a multi-agent solution

 First, navigate to Microsoft Foundry and select the AI project associated with this training.

 Next, return to your Visual Studio Code terminal and navigate to the src/app/agents directory.
 Each agent has an initializer script that will create the appropriate agent in Microsoft Foundry.
-Run the following commands to create each of the five agents.
+Run the following commands to create each of the six agents.

 python customerLoyaltyAgent_initializer.py